 Yes, Paul’s prohibition extends to all Christian women.
 Yes, there were Christian widows in Ephesus (1 Tim.
 5:3-16), but most Christian women were married, so surely the focus was on the households of rich Christian wives (1 Tim.
 6:17-19).
 They were not to give themselves over to conspicuous displays of wealth that separated them from everyone else.

-Likewise, women remaining quiet in the church means their demeanor, not their vocal chords.
+Likewise, women remaining quiet in the church means their demeanor, not their vocal cords.
+And Paul did not say, “I never permit a wife or woman” […].
 Women can pray and prophesy in the assembly (1 Cor.
 11:5).
 Recall that 1 Cor.
 14:34-36 says that women should remain quiet in the assembles and not to speak in the sense of being disruptive, but to ask their husbands at home, so in those verses the context is both ecclesiastic and domestic, just as it is in vv.
 11-12.
 This is not verbal silence every minute during the gathering in a house.
 How could women be expected not to say one word in a setting with which they were so familiar, the household, especially when they could pray and prophesy in the assembly?

 At that link, scroll down to vv.
 34-36.